-The total of the amounts reported on line 63b(1) and (2) should be the amounts reported on box 8 of the corresponding Forms 1042-S.
+The total of the amounts reported on lines 63b(1) and 63b(2) should be the amounts reported on box 8 of the corresponding Forms 1042-S.

 Line 63d.
 The amounts reported on line 63d should be the amounts paid by the withholding agent from its own funds rather than through withholding from the payment to the recipient.
-See Form 1042-S, box 9 for the corresponding amounts.
+See Form 1042-S, box 11, for the corresponding amounts.

 Note.
 Amounts withheld and held in escrow (and not deposited with the IRS) pursuant to the escrow procedures under Regulations section 1.1471-2(a)(5)(ii) or 1.1441-3(d) are not reported on lines 63a through 63d until the year they are deposited with the IRS.
-See instructions for lines 1-60, earlier.
+See the instructions for Lines 1 through 60, earlier.
 Therefore, amounts that are reported as held in escrow (see box 7b of Form 1042-S) are not taken into account for purposes of reconciling lines 63a through 63d with the corresponding Forms 1042-S.